They stood with Standing Rock. This is why.

 THE TEACHER

-Blaze Starkey, a Lakota educator from the adjacent Standing Rock Sioux Reservation, sees the Army's decision "a great step toward victory."
+Blaze Starkey, a Lakota educator from the adjacent Standing Rock Sioux Reservation, sees the Army's decision as "a great step toward victory."
 But he hopes issues that came to light in recent months don't go overlooked.

 "It doesn't address the police violence and militarization.
 It doesn't address the racism that we live with every day and that I think has been exposed to the world," he says.
 "It doesn't address treaty issues that have been raised and it doesn't address similar circumstances that are faced by tribes all over the United States."

-Starkey runs a school in the camp for nearly 25 kids.
+Starkey runs a school in the camp that has served up to 45 kids.
 They were constructing new buildings for the school -- called Mni Wichoni Nakicizin Owayawa, or The Defenders of the Water School -- as recently as this weekend.

 He says the school is an attempt to do what the educational system has failed to do on its own: provide native children access to their language, culture and who they are.
 Even Standing Rock High School only has a handful of native teachers.